Senate’s Trumpcare Bill Still Disliked by Pretty Much Everyone

 There were 31 states that accepted Obamacare’s Medicaid expansion, which added 11 million people to the ranks of the insured.
 Both Democratic and Republican governors from these states spoke out against the Senate bill.

-“It appears that the proposed bill will dramatically reduce coverage and will negatively impact our future state budgets,” said Nevada Governor Brian Sandova, a Republican.
+“It appears that the proposed bill will dramatically reduce coverage and will negatively impact our future state budgets,” said Nevada governor Brian Sandoval, a Republican.

-“I have deep concerns with details in the U.S. Senate’s plan to fix America’s health care system and the resources needed to help our most vulnerable, including those who are dealing with drug addiction, mental illness and chronic health problems and have nowhere else to turn,” said Republican Ohio Governor John Kasich.
+“I have deep concerns with details in the U.S. Senate’s plan to fix America’s health care system and the resources needed to help our most vulnerable, including those who are dealing with drug addiction, mental illness and chronic health problems and have nowhere else to turn,” said Republican Ohio governor John Kasich.

 Conservative Pundits

-Right-leaning opinion leaders were not universally opposed to the bill (Avik Roy said “If it passes, it’ll be the greatest policy achievement by a GOP Congress in my lifetime”) but some on the right were unenthusiastic:
+Right-leaning opinion leaders were not universally opposed to the bill (Avik Roy said, “If it passes, it’ll be the greatest policy achievement by a GOP Congress in my lifetime”), but some on the right were unenthusiastic:

 Health Care Providers